-How Long Should It Really Take To Get Over Someone?
-Here's What Therapists Say
+How Long It Should Really Take To Get Over A Breakup

 The grief after a breakup can be totally debilitating, especially when it feels like months or even years have gone by without any substantive change in your emotional state.
 I once casually dated a guy for just five weeks before our communications tapered off, and now nearly four years later, I still have dreams about him and often catch myself wondering where he is and how he's doing.
 When he comes up in conversations with others, I can hear the anger and hurt in my own voice, and if I saw him again, I'm sure I'd still get a rush of nerves and butterflies.

 Many people out there surely have similar stories about frustratingly persistent lingering feelings for a past flame.
 So how long should it take to get over someone?
 It's actually a pretty tough question to answer—perhaps even impossible.

 The truth about how long it takes to get over someone.

 Pop culture (see Sex and the City and How I Met Your Mother) popularized that oft-repeated wisdom that getting over a breakup takes about half as long as the time you were together.
 So if you were together for two years, it'll take you about one year to get over them.
 Meanwhile, scientists have conducted actual research trying to nail down the timeline for moving on: A 2007 study found 71% of people who'd gone through a recent breakup felt better after about three months, while a survey of some 2,000 people in 2017 put the number at six months.
 For divorces, a 2009 study found people take roughly 18 months on average to move on.

 Clearly there's not much consistency here.